Resolve QuickBooks Error 6143 Using These Simple Methods

 • Now, browse your computer for the backup company file.
 It will look like [Your company name].qbb.

-• Choose the folder where you want to save the restored version of the company file, and then click Open.
-Note: Avoid saving the restored company file to the same folder as your company file, as it may overwrite your data.
-To avoid such overwriting, ensure that the restored version is named uniquely, or you can rename the existing version of the company file.
+• To avoid such overwriting, ensure that the restored version is named uniquely, or you can rename the existing version of the company file.

 • Once you’re done, click Save.
 If you notice any message about possibly overwriting the data, choose the best option.